Argyle-Software/kyber/readme.md

 ## Usage

 ```rust
 use pqc_kyber::*;
 use rand::thread_rng;
 ```
-Using `rand::thread_rng()` is highly advised.
-For other platforms where it is not available the entropy source must satisfy the `RngCore` and `CryptoRng` traits which are re-exported by this crate.
+Using `rand::thread_rng()` is advised, where it is not available the entropy source must satisfy the `RngCore` and `CryptoRng` traits which are re-exported by this crate.
+Check the version number of rand_core if getting trait bound errors.

 The higher level structs will be appropriate for most use-cases.